marioy47/blog-site/posts/js-functional-programming-concepts/index.md

 Example immutable:: { name: 'Mario', age: 15 } { name: 'Mario', age: 25 }
 ```

-Obviously the second function is the immutable one and the type of function we should use on functional programming.
+If you look closely to the `mutableAge` function, you can see that it receives an object called `person`, and then **changes** an element of that object.
+So at the end the object `person` changes.

+In `immutableAge` we copy the `person` object using `Object.assign` so the original `person` doesn't get changed.

-We can rewrite the `immutableAge` function like this:
+We can rewrite the `immutableAge` function in ES6 like this:

 ```javascript
 const immutableAge = (person, newAge) => ({ ...person, age: newAge })